Vincent Van Peteghem

-Vincent Van Peteghem (28 October 1980) is a Belgian economist and politician of CD&V who has been serving as Minister of Finance in the government of Prime Minister Alexander De Croo since 1 October 2020.
+Vincent Van Peteghem (28 October 1980) is a Belgian economist and politician of CD&V who has been serving as a Deputy Prime Minister and as the Minister of Budget in the De Wever Government since february 2025.
+He previously served as the Minister of Finance in the De Croo government from 1 October 2020 to 3 February 2025.
 He was a member of the Chamber of Representatives of Belgium from 2014 until 2020.

 Early life and career

 Vincent Van Peteghem was born on 28 October 1980 in Ghent.
 He was a management professor at the EDHEC Business School in Lille, France.

 Political career

 In the 2014 elections, Peteghem was first elected to the Chamber of Representatives for CD&V, and served until 2019.
-He became mayor of De Pinte on 1 January 2019.
+On 1 January 2019 he became mayor of De Pinte.
 In 2019, he was a candidate as Chairman of the CD&V, but finished in fourth place.

 On 1 October 2020, Peteghem became Deputy Prime Minister and Minister of Finance in the cabinet of Alexander De Croo.

+In 2023, as chair of the European Investment Bank's Board of Governors, Peteghem was in charge of leading the process of selecting a new president for the organization.

+In the 2024 Belgian federal election, he was elected to the Belgian Chamber of Representatives.